-Sales tax represents about 35 percent of the City's General Fund revenue.
+Sales tax represents about 43 percent (including the local Measure U sales tax add-on) of the City's General Fund revenue.
 This funding source is a barometer of the local economy and is subject to dramatic swings.
 The City contracts with Hinderliter, de Llamas and Associates to provide sales and use tax allocation audits and information services.

-The report reflects the City's sources of tax revenue for the last five fiscal years and includes all governmental fund types.
+The report reflects the City's sources of tax revenue for the last 10 fiscal years and includes all governmental fund types.

 Transient Occupancy Taxes (TOT), also known as hotel/motel taxes or bed taxes, is currently set at ten percent of the room charge.
 TOT revenue is one of the key revenue sources in the City's General Fund.
 Currently, in the City there are 27 hotels/motels offering over 1,600 rooms.
 Consequently, TOT revenue represents approximately four percent of the City's General Fund.
 Frequently Asked Questions about the Transient Occupancy Tax.